How do you get an agent?

 This contest has helped many writers find their agents, and it has also produced millions of dollars in book deals.

-Is ALL THE STARS AND TEETH your first book?
+Is ALL THE STARS AND TEETH the first book you wrote?

 Do you have any advice for writers?